vknysh79/assesment/README.txt

 CLEAN WorkSpace

 --
-3. K8s and Argo CD , all required fiels stored in gitHub repo in K8S folder I'm used to work with minikube therfore minikube start
+3. K8s and Argo CD, all required fiels stored in gitHub repo in K8S folder I'm used to work with minikube therfore minikube start

 It's rather to separate Teams, Applications, etc in different NameSpaces thus we create a new one NS
 kubectl create namespace argocd

+Switch to  K8S folder
 cd K8S

 Use helm chart to get argoCD ready